TheNathanSpace/Assault/README.md

 - ~~Move magic location values to map config file~~
 - ~~Make it more user-friendly when you're moving around wood swords and better swords~~
 - ~~Kill feed~~
+- ~~Keep players from using old secret storage and actually add a secret storage tab in the shop~~
+- **End building mode when people are out of coins**
 - **End the game if the second time goes past first time?
 (Forfeit option?)**
 - **Hardcode nether star location so it's not pushed around**
-- Explanation of /all command
+- Explanation of commands
 - Clean up random barriers around the map
 - Attacker momentum would really stagnate for a while when they couldn't find an easy way into the base, maybe this can be fixed by adding/changing team buffs and by increasing the price of blocks.
 - Durability
 - Update skins on player join
-- End building mode when people are out of coins
 - Blow up/go under map
 - Better tools
 - Pick up flower
-- Keep players from using old secret storage and actually add a secret storage tab in the shop

 ## Bugs